syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 {% endhighlight %}

 ## Customize appearance using DataTemplate
-The default appearance of the Appointment can be customized by using the [AppointmentTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.SfSchedule~AppointmentTemplate.html) property of the Schedule.  `DataTemplateSelector` can be used to choose a `DataTemplate` at runtime based on the value of a data-bound to Schedule appointment property. it provides multiple DataTemplates to be enabled for ScheduleAppointments, to customize the appearance of particular Appointment.
+The default appearance of the Appointment can be customized by using the [AppointmentTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.SfSchedule~AppointmentTemplate.html) property of the Schedule. `DataTemplateSelector` can be used to choose a `DataTemplate` at runtime based on the value of a data-bound to Schedule appointment property.
+It provides multiple DataTemplates to be enabled for Schedule appointments, to customize the appearance of particular Appointment.

 {% highlight xaml %}